whitneyburton/portfolios/students/1701-back/craig_ness/20170302-craig-ness-m1.markdown

 *   Let tests drive major (and minor) refactors - this would eliminate issues we're seeing with old `to_braille` tests no longer supporting `ToBraille`
 *   Would be nice to see edge cases tested

+##### Comments on Black Thursday from Beth Sebian:
+*   Style: If enumerables are blocks, use do/end, and no need to return values in find
+*   Solid testing, comprehensive; nice use of fixtures
+*   Enumerables otherwise solid
+*   Solid breakdown of classes
+*   Through i4

 ## D: Professional Development

 ### Define-the-Relationship (DTR)